liodali/OSM-Routing-Client-Dart/README.md

 ### example to get next navigation instruction Location in Road

 ```dart
 final currentLocation = LngLat.fromList(lnglat: [13.389147, 52.527549]);
     final isOnPath =
 final instruction = await roadManager.nextInstruction(instructions, road, currentLocation, tolerance: 5);

 ```

+**Note** you can get some inaccurate information `nextInstruction`,for that we will be happy for yours contributions